Da Lu Mian (打卤面 - Northern Chinese Gravy Noodles)

 - 4

-In a wok over medium-low heat, add the oil and Sichuan peppercorns.
+In a wok over medium-low heat, add 1 tablespoon oil and Sichuan peppercorns.
 Let the peppercorns infuse the oil for about 10 minutes and adjust heat to avoid burning.
-Turn off the heat, discard the Sichuan peppercorns, and transfer the infused oil to a heat-proof bowl to serve with the noodles later, leaving 1 tablespoon of oil behind in the wok.
+Turn off the heat, discard the Sichuan peppercorns, and transfer the infused oil to a heat-proof bowl to serve with the noodles later.

 - 5